aqjune/hol-light-materials/Overview.md

 - Its small core provides a transparent view about how things are working in OCaml.
   This is especially important when you are dealing with large proofs and understanding why the proof checking is slow is necessary.
-  Also, you can use optimized OCaml library/compilers as well.
+- For speed, you can use optimized OCaml library/compilers.
+Also, you can use the debugging facilities of OCaml.
 - Writing a tactic is really writing a simple OCaml function.
-You can quickly learn how to learn very advanced tactics.
+You can quickly learn how to write very advanced tactics.
 - Has automated tactics that proves low-level theorems such as an equality between two bit-vector expressions.